Schwaldlander/DomainNameSuggest/README.md

 This repo includes LoRA-based fine-tuning, spec-style tests, safety-first decoding, an optional **cross-encoder reranker** for brandability, and **MMR** post-processing for diversity.

+If you want to run the repository on Colab, upload the folder and its files to Google Drive, then use the **Execute_Command.ipynb**

+For technical documentation, see **REPORT.md**

+For guidance on versioning, see **VERSIONING.md**

 > Tip: If time-constrained, focus on the **evaluation & improvement loop**: run the spec tests, add negative/positive contrastive pairs into SFT data, and iterate decoding/reranking/MMR before you do long trainings.